denizen-star/pathfinders/DEPLOYMENT.md

 # Deployment Guide - Pathfinders

-This guide will help you deploy your Pathfinders funnel to `pathfinders.kervinapps.com` using Vercel.
+This guide will help you deploy your Pathfinders funnel to `pathfinders.kervinapps.com` using Netlify.

-## 🚀 Quick Deploy to Vercel
+## 🚀 Quick Deploy to Netlify

 ### Step 1: Prepare Your Repository